oleksiipchelintsev/myTaxiTestTask/README.md

 _NOTE: Please make sure to not submit any personal data with your tests result.
-Personal data is for example your name, your birth date, email address etc._
+Personal data is for example your name, your birth date, email address etc.

+##Task 1.
+According to the first task, a new controller for maintaining cars has been written.
+It implements basic operations (CRUD)

+1.1 Firstly the car entity was created.
+Then the new characteristics were added to it, such as: license_plate, seat_count, convertible, rating, engine_type, carrying_capacity, manufacturer and availability.
+1.2 For a more practical usage was decided to use a new manufacturer table.
+It can provide further extension of the manufacturer entity.
+1.3 The DriverController has been extended to enable drivers to select a car they are driving with.
+(Method: selectCar in DriverController)
+1.4 The DriverController has been extended to enable drivers to deselect a car.
+(Method: deSelectCar in DriverController)

+## Task 2
+According to the second task a check was made to monitor, if a second driver tried to select an already used car, it would be thrown a CarAlreadyInUseException.
+Also some exceptions have been added: CarAlreadyInUseException; DriverOfflineException.

+## Task 3
+In order to enable a search for drivers by their attributes as well as car characteristics endpoints have been created ( see: findAllCarsByFilters, findAllCarsByAvailability in CarController, findAllDriversByCarFilters in DriverController).
+In these controllers is expected the input data in JSON format: then we build SQL query from JSON string, based on its properties (Jackson library was used)

+Tests to the application are not written.
+Spring Security is not provided.
+The application may contain some errors and is not fully completed.
+I have some thoughts and ideas about this application, but unfortunately I have managed to create only a rough model of it for today.
+Hopefully, You will take into consideration already made work and understand my general approach to the rest services.